genai-llm/genai-gke/mistral/tutorial.md

 ```
 All the resources will be created in this project

-## Step 1: Provide PLATFORM Inputs Parameters for Terraform
+## Step 1: Provide Inputs Parameters for Terraform to Provision GKE Cluster

-Here on step 1 you need to update the PLATFORM terraform tfvars file (located in ./platform/platform.tfvars) to provide the input parameters to allow terraform code execution to provision GKE resources.
+Here on step 1 you need to update the terraform tfvars file (located in ./platform/platform/terraform.tfvars) to provide the input parameters to allow terraform code execution to provision GKE resources.
 This will include the input parameters in the form of key value pairs.
 Update the values as per your requirements.

-<walkthrough-editor-open-file filePath="./platform/platform/terraform.tfvars"> Open platform.tfvars
+<walkthrough-editor-open-file filePath="./platform/platform/terraform.tfvars"> Open terraform.tfvars
 </walkthrough-editor-open-file>

-Update `project_id` and review the other default values.
+Update all values where required.

 **Tip**: Click the highlighted text above to open the file in your cloudshell editor.

-You can find tfvars examples in the tfvars_examples folder.
+You can find tfvars examples in the tfvars_examples folder at location ./platform.